Procurement Glossary

 Conclusion on pricing

-Pricing is a complex but crucial process in strategic purchasing.
+Pricing is a complex but crucial process in strategic Procurement.
 Significant savings can be achieved through an understanding of cost structures, targeted negotiation strategies and the development of long-term supplier relationships.
 Success lies in the combination of sound market knowledge, an analytical approach and the skillful use of modern technologies.
 Only those who master the mechanisms of pricing can create sustainable competitive advantages for their company.